lhf552004/quiz-project/doc/individual_submission/neha_code_task.md

 - I have cleared and made proper changes according to the reviewer.
 - Also asked to backend team for the routing of this page, which is done successfully.

+This is the UML diagram for Create Account Page

 !["Create Account Page UML"](/doc/images/createAccountPageUML.png)